AlibabaResearch/DAMO-ConvAI/bird/README.md

 ### Execution (EX) Evaluation:

 Please post-process your collected results as the format: SQL and its `db_id`, which is splitted by `'\t----- bird -----\t'`.
 The examples are shown in the [`./llm/exp_result/turbo_output/predict_dev.json`](./llm/exp_result/turbo_output/predict_dev.json).
 Put the ground-truth sql file in the [`./data/`](./data/).
 And you may need to design a ChatGPT tag by your own.
+The main file for ex evaluation is located at [`./llm/src/evaluation.py`](./llm/src/evaluation.py). \
-Then you could evaluate the results by the following command line:
+Then you could evaluate the results by the following command line :

 ```bash
 cd ./llm/